mihailthebuilder/fight-alerts-backend/README.md

 ## Terraform/AWS

-Figure out how to make 2nd public subnet association work.
-Right now have to manually do it.
-See [this] for why.

 Do I have right IAM policies set up for my resources?

 Does the `aws_rds_cluster_instance` resource need `publicly_accessible` set to true in order for me to access the db from my local machine?

 Do I need to have ingress for all addresses in the lambda?

-Turn the lambda_networking modules in lambda into loop
+Turn the `lambda_networking` module in lambda into loop

 The lambda security groups take a really long time to destroy.
 How can I solve that?
 - maybe create the security group outside of terraform, take its id into the app